Classical dynamics of the Bianchi IX model with timelike singularity: Conclusions

-Our numerical results confirm the analytical considerations done a long time ago in the papers \cite{P1, BKL}.
-They are also consistent with the recently obtained results for the diagonal Bianchi IX model with timelike singularity, which are based on the Iwasawa decomposition of the metric \cite{Sha}.
+Our results are consistent with the recently obtained results for the diagonal Bianchi IX model with timelike singularity, which are based on the Iwasawa decomposition of the metric \cite{Sha}.
 The difference between the results of Refs. \cite{Sha} and \cite{Kli}, which uses Iwasawa's decomposition as well, might be due to the quite different choices of gauges.
-Our numerical results visualise that the {\it diagonal} vacuum Bianchi IX model with spacelike singularity and timelike singularity have quite similar dynamics.
-In both cases we have the oscillations of the directional scale factors in the form of a sequence of eras with each era consisting of a number of epochs.

-Finally, it is worth to mention that the oscillations in the asymptotic dynamics of the {\it nondiagonal} Bianchi IX model with spacelike singularity do not occur \cite{Belinski:2014kba,Czuchry:2014hxa}.
-It would be interesting to examine the corresponding situation in the case of the timelike singularity.

-\acknowledgments We are grateful to Orest Hrycyna for his numerical calculations for the purpose of Figs. (\ref{f2}) - (\ref{f4}), and Grzegorz Plewa for the calculations concerning the curvature invariants.
-We also thank John Barrow, Vladimir Belinski, Piotr Chru\'{s}ciel, and Edgar Shaghoulian for helpful discussions.
-SP is grateful to the Ukrainian State Fund For Fundamental Research for financial support (project F64/45-2016).
+However, deeper analysis explaining this inconsistency is beyond the scope of the present paper.

+We prove that the sign of $F=\mathrm{d}\ln(V)/\mathrm{d}\xi$ as well as $\mathrm{d}V/\mathrm{d}x$ is constant.
+Therefore, the local volume $V$ increases monotonically with increasing distance from the naked singularity at $x=0$.
+This fact eliminates the possibility of the existence of several singularities with finite values of $\xi$.
+This is especially important when analyzing the dynamics of spacetime without analytical expressions for $a(x),b(x),c(x)$.